backupbrew/switchbrew/Homebrew Menu.md

 current directory.
 Press Y to activate netloader and press B to deactivate netloader.

+Press the - button to enter Theme Menu.
+Press X to (un)star the current menu entry.

 ## Touch controls

 To navigate through the list of folders and applications you can swipe